RosanaFSS/Cybersecurity-Journey-TryHackMe/Medium 🔗 - Cicada-3301 Vol:1.md

 <br>

-<p>6.2.What is the Hash type?
+<p>6.2.
+What is the Hash type?
 Hint : SHA...
 Figure out the rest<br>
 <code>SHA512</code></p>

 <br>